Drake Hadeed

-Drake Hadeed (born 21 November 2007) is an Antiguan footballer who plays for the Carolina Core FC in MLS Next Pro.
-Born in the United States, he represents Antigua and Barbuda at youth level.
+Drake Hadeed (born 21 November 2007) is an Antiguan footballer who plays for the Antequera CF in Spain's Primera Federación.
+Born in the United States, he represents Antigua and Barbuda at international level.

 Club career

 Hadeed began his career with youth club North Coast FC in his native Antigua and Barbuda.
 In 2019, he enrolled in a school in England.
 For several years prior, he had split his time between his home and the European nation.
 At age 12, he was invited to an eight-week trial with the West Ham United U18 team.
 During his first week with the club, Hadeed scored from outside the 18-yard box against Arsenal.
 Afterward, the club looked to sign the player immediately.
 Upon signing, he became the first young player from Antigua to sign for an England-based club in over a decade.
 Hadeed would return to Antigua during the summer break to train with youth national team head coach Desmond Bleau.

 By 2023, Hadeed had left West Ham United and joined the MLS Next team of the Columbus Crew of Major League Soccer.
 During his first season with the team, he made thirteen combined appearances with the under-15 and under-17 sides, scoring one goal.
 He also returned to training with North Coast United that summer.